-Dotted around the region's heritage-rich hinterland are the remains of once-great medieval abbeys like Rievaulx, founded in 1132 and Fountains Abbey, set amid the immaculate water gardens of Studley Royal Estate.
-When you've had enough history, head to the North Sea coast for long sandy beaches and bracing sea air at Whitby, Robin Hood's Bay and Scarborough.
+Dotted around the region's heritage-rich hinterland are the remains of once-great medieval abbeys such as Rievaulx, founded in 1132, and Fountains Abbey, set in the immaculate water gardens of Studley Royal Estate.
+When you've had enough history, head to the North Sea coast for some of Britain’s best beaches at Whitby, Robin Hood's Bay and Scarborough.
 There are wilder coastal landscapes at Flamborough Head, where rugged cliffs jut into the North Sea, providing a refuge for flocks of seabirds.

-Think of holidays in Lincolnshire and you inevitably think of Skegness, donkey rides on the beach and kiss-me-quick hats.
-And if you're looking for budget-friendly, family fun you could do worse.
+Think of staycations in Lincolnshire and you inevitably think of Skegness, donkey rides on the beach and kiss-me-quick hats.
+And if you're looking for budget-friendly family fun you could do worse.
 The miles-long sandy beach is kept spic-and-span, and if the weather doesn't oblige, 'Skeggy' and neighbouring Ingoldmells provide an array of all-weather indoor leisure complexes.

-But beyond Skegness's cheap-and-cheerful fun, Lincolnshire offers some more highbrow attractions.
+But beyond Skegness' cheap-and-cheerful fun, Lincolnshire offers some more highbrow attractions.
 Lincoln itself is dominated by its magnificent cathedral and castle, both dating from the 12th century.
-In Stamford, a pretty little market town, you’ll find a charming conservation area that miraculously survived the ravages of industrialisation and post WWII modernisation almost intact, while just outside the town centre is Burghley House, a magnificent Elizabethan extravaganza built for Elizabeth I's chief advisor, William Cecil.
+In Stamford, a pretty little market town, you’ll find a charming conservation area that miraculously survived the ravages of industrialisation and post-WWII modernisation almost intact, while just outside the town centre is Burghley House, a magnificent Elizabethan extravaganza built for Elizabeth I's chief advisor, William Cecil.

 And if it rains?
-Take the kids to Crich Tramway Village for a ride on a vintage tramcar or historic Cromford Mills for a narrowboat trip along the canal.
+Luckily, Peak District staycations aren’t just about the outdoors.
+Instead, take the kids to Crich Tramway Village for a ride on a vintage tramcar or visit historic Cromford Mills for a narrowboat trip along the canal.